ZoeBijl/QueerCats/README.md

 ## Structure of project

+- `/Fire` is where you’ll find the pride fire emoji set.

 - `/Flags` is where you’ll find the SVG-files used to make the emoji.

 - `/PNG` contains the exported PNG-files (128px)